 The Missing Migrant Hotline attempts to assist people searching for their missing loved ones who have been disappeared by the deadly enforcement practices of the current U.S. immigration policy.
 A call comes in we can provide advice on how to search for someone who has gone missing while crossing the border.
-If there is any chance that the person you are looking for is still lost in the desert, please call us immediately at 520-770-1373 extension 2.

 For someone potentially lost in the desert now: